bluepeter/alphagroove/README.md

 3. Configure parameters for each pattern
 4. Set default chart generation options

-All pattern configuration lives in this file - there are no hardcoded defaults in the code.
+All pattern configuration must be explicitly provided - there are no hidden defaults in the code.
 The system follows a clear hierarchy for configuration:

 1. Command-line arguments (highest priority)
 2. Values from `alphagroove.config.yaml`
-3. System fallback defaults (used only if a config file doesn't exist)
+3. ⚠️ **No system defaults** - missing configuration will cause clear error messages

+**Important**: As of recent updates, all exit strategies and pattern configurations must be explicitly provided.
+The system will throw descriptive errors if required configuration is missing, rather than silently using hidden defaults.

 You can generate a default config file by running: